NU-CPGME/aku_genomics_workshop_2022/part_2/2G_annotation.md

 *Egon A. Ozer, MD PhD (<e-ozer@northwestern.edu>)*
 *Ramon Lorenzo Redondo, PhD (<ramon.lorenzo@northwestern.edu>)*

+---

 ```
 conda activate annotation
 ```

 <img src="../images/warn.png" width="25" /> WARNING: If you are using a Mac, the Conda version of prokka is too buggy for us to use.
 Instead, use the following commands to install prokka:

-If you have Homebrew installed: `brew install brewsci/bio/prokka`
+If you have [HomeBrew](../part_1/1A_computer_preparation.md#step-3---mac-only-install-xcode-command-line-tools-and-homebrew) installed: `brew install brewsci/bio/prokka`

-Otherwise:
+If you didn't install HomeBrew:

 ```
 sudo cpan Time::Piece XML::Simple Digest::MD5 Bio::Perl